swsms/web-quiz-engine/README.md

 curl -X POST -H "Content-Type: application/json" -d '{"title":"The Java Logo", "text":"What is depicted on the Java logo?", "options": ["Robot", "Tea leaf", "Cup of coffee", "Bug"], "answer": 2}' http://localhost:8888/api/quizzes
 ```

-The result contains the same json with `id`:
+The result contains the same json with generated `id`.
 ```
-{"id":1,"title":"The Java Logo","text":"What is depicted on the Java logo?","options":["Robot","Tea leaf","Cup of coffee","Bug"],"answer":2}
+{"id":1,"title":"The Java Logo","text":"What is depicted on the Java logo?","options":["Robot","Tea leaf","Cup of coffee","Bug"]}
 ```
+It does not include `answer`.

 ### Get a quiz